 I hoped my son would eat home cooked meals like I did, and share in the rich traditions that brought us all to the kitchen and the dining table.
 This got me started thinking seriously about how I could make a baby food business work.
 I love working with families, I love food and nutrition, and most importantly, I love my son and wanted to be with him!
 All of these things together created a business called Goo Goo Gourmet.
 I personally prepared and delivered local and organic baby food, toddler meals, and family meals.
 It certainly became a lot of work, and at a time when we were beginning our family, it was tough to start up a business.
 Financially it was draining because, although a good concept, it wasn’t making profit.
 It was when I had my second son, I knew that I needed to make this business more a part-time hobby.
 Following that, I served as the Western Massachusetts Coordinator for the Reach Out and Read Program, and it was a wonderful opportunity to be involved in early literacy and children’s health.

-I currently work as a Well-Being Coach for the Be Well Care Well Project at the MUSC Boeing Center for Children’s Wellness, and the South Carolina Program for Infant and Toddler Care.
-It compliments my full time gig as “Mama” quite nicely.
-I have the ability to work from home, and additionally fulfill my desire to contribute to community health and wellness by writing and working on my other passion, my JuicePlus+ business!
+I currently work as a Well-Being Coach and Regional Coordinator for the Be Well Care Well Project at the MUSC Boeing Center for Children’s Wellness, and the South Carolina Program for Infant and Toddler Care.
+It is a wonderful teacher well-being project, and compliments my full time gig as “Mama” quite nicely.
+I have the ability to work from home, and additionally fulfill my desire to contribute to community health and wellness by blogging!

 This blog is a great platform to share experiences in food, family, and fun!
 I don’t have all the answers, but hope we can share and learn a lot from each other as we travel through this journey!